Windsor—Sandwich

-Windsor—Sandwich was an electoral riding in Ontario, Canada.
+Windsor—Sandwich was a provincial electoral district in Ontario, Canada.
 It was created in 1934 and was abolished following the 1967 election due to redistribution.
-The area was restructured as Windsor West from 1967 to 1975, during which time it was represented by New Democrats Hugh Peacock and Ted Bounsall.
+The area was restructured as Windsor West from 1967 to 1975, during which time it was represented by New Democrats Hugh Peacock, and Ted Bounsall.

 Windsor—Sandwich was re-established for the 1975 election, but was eliminated again through redistribution in 1996.
 The district formally ceased to exist with the 1999 provincial election, and was incorporated into the new districts of Windsor West and Essex.